Marc Wadsworth: Media and academia

 Wadsworth has been a reporter and presenter for BBC radio and television and for ITV's Thames News (London), at one point interviewing Margaret Thatcher, whom he recalls walked out when he asked about the vote by her colleagues to effectively oust her from power.

 From 2001 to 2012, Wadsworth was a lecturer in journalism at City University London.

 In 2012, he was awarded an M.A. in Contemporary British History from King's College London, passing with distinction.

-Wadsworth made a documentary film, Divided by Race, United in War and Peace, about his late father's fellow Caribbean war veterans and their struggles against colour prejudice and racism.
+Wadsworth made a documentary film, Divided by Race, United in War and Peace, about his late father's fellow Caribbean World War II veterans and their struggles against colour prejudice and racism.
 It was a project of The-Latest.com.
 The BBC remade the film, with Wadsworth as a producer, and, in May 2015, Fighting for King and Empire: Britain’s Caribbean Heroes was broadcast.
 The film was shown at the Frontline Club in September 2015.
 In November 2016, the film was repeated by the BBC during Remembrance Sunday week.
-It has been shown every year since, most recently in October 2020.
+It has been shown every year since, most recently in June 2022.
+Wadsworth wrote Guardian newspaper obituaries for two veterans, Sam King in 2016, and Allan Wilmot (2021), both of whom featured in his films.

+In May 2022, BBC Radio 4 broadcast a docudrama made by Wadsworth's independent production company entitled The Amazing Life of Olaudah Equiano, about a freed African slave of that name in Britain who was a prominent 18th-century abolitionist at the same time as the better known white politician William Wilberforce.
+Equiano wrote a best-selling book, The Interesting Narrative of the Life of Olaudah Equiano (1789), as part of his campaigning.
+Wadsworth's programme was repeated in July 2022, remaining available on BBC Sounds.

+Wadsworth was awarded the National Union of Journalists' Gold Badge in March 2023 for his "exceptional contribution to the NUJ over many years".

 In March 2016, The-Latest.com identified Wadsworth as a committee member of "Black Momentum" also known as "Momentum Black ConneXions" (MBC), in reference to the pro-Corbyn campaign group Momentum.